Growing Baby Marrows

-Baby marrows, also known as courgettes or zucchinis, are most rewarding plants for the home vegetable gardener to grow.
+Baby marrows, also known as courgettes or zucchinis, are the most rewarding plants for the home vegetable gardener to grow.

 The seed germinates easily and the first fruit is ready for picking within 65 days from sowing.
-The plant itself is also attractive: it has big, hairy leaves and bears and abundance of yellow flowers that are edible.
+The plant itself is also attractive: it has big, hairy leaves and bears an abundance of yellow flowers that are edible.
 Each plant needs about one square metre of space for growing, which is far less than other creeping or trailing squash.
 This makes it a more viable option for small vegetable gardens.
 The yield is regular and prolific so a small family could easily have their needs met by just two plants.

 Baby marrows are lovely and crunchy when eaten raw and can be cooked in any and every possible way, either with other ingredients or as a vegetable on their own.
 It is one of those staple summer vegetables that one should never be without.
-Their low saturated fat and cholesterol content makes baby marrows an excellent vegetable for low fat diets, but their sodium content is relatively high.
+Their low saturated fat and cholesterol content makes baby marrows an excellent vegetable for low-fat diets, but their sodium content is relatively high.
 They are a good source of B vitamins as well as dietary fibre, vitamin A, vitamin C, vitamin K and minerals.

 When to sow

-In most areas the sowing window for baby marrow is from August to November, however in the Lowveld and on the KwaZulu-Natal coast one can sow from February to August.
-Other than the Lowveld and KZN coast, sow from August in warm frost free areas but wait a little longer in cooler areas where there may be a late frost or a cold snap.
+In most areas the sowing window for baby marrow is from August to November, however in the Lowveld and on the KwaZulu-Natal coast, one can sow from February to August.
+Other than the Lowveld and KZN coast, sow from August in warm frost-free areas but wait a little longer in cooler areas where there may be a late frost or a cold snap.
 For an early start sow seed in 10 cm pots and keep the pots in a sunny, sheltered place.
-By the time the plants are ready for planting out (in about 4 weeks) the weather should have warmed up sufficiently.
+By the time the plants are ready for planting out (in about 4 weeks), the weather should have warmed up sufficiently.
 The earlier you can get the crop going the better because the plants tend to suffer from mildew during the rainy season.
 This shortens the plants’ productive lifespan unless you can control the mildew.

-Full sun and well composted soil that drains well suits the cultivation of baby marrow.
-An area where there is good air movement will allow the leaves to dry off quickly after watering or rainfall and ensuring there will be sufficient space between plants will also help with air flow around the leaves.
-Plants that are too close together can create a humid micro climate that makes the leaves susceptible to disease.
+Full sun and well-composted soil that drains well suits the cultivation of baby marrow.
+An area where there is good air movement will allow the leaves to dry off quickly after watering or rainfall and ensuring there will be sufficient space between plants will also help with airflow around the leaves.
+Plants that are too close together can create a humid microclimate that makes the leaves susceptible to disease.

 Plant seed 7 cm deep, with two seeds per hole for in situ planting but one seed if you are planting in small pots.
 For those in the ground, once the seeds have germinated and produced one true leaf then cut off the weaker seedling at ground level (rather than pulling it out).
 Individual seeds should be spaced 50 cm to 1 m apart and the rows 1 m to 1,5 m apart.
 Keep the soil moist but don’t water heavily until the seed has sprouted.